Plocama thymoides

 Plocama thymoides is a species of flowering plant in the family Rubiaceae.
-It is endemic to the Socotra archipelago of Yemen, where it occurs in semi-deciduous woodland habitat.
+It is a subshrub or shrub endemic to the island of Socotra in Yemen.
+It grows in semi-deciduous woodland on the limestone plateau and escarpment above Qalansiyah in northwestern Socotra from 350 to 700 metres elevation.
 It is listed as an endangered species by the IUCN under the basionym Gaillonia thymoides.